In fact, in England and Wales alone, there have been over 6 million cyber-crimes committed in the last 12 months.

 Scammers may ask you to send money for different charities.

-The likelihood is that the money will go to a worthy cause, but please make sure you have performed a thorough background search on the charity in question before donating your money.
+Sadly scammers set up - and use - fake charities to fill their own pockets, too.
+When you make a donation to a charity, the likelihood is that the money will go to a worthy cause.
+However, please make sure you have performed a thorough background search on the charity in question, before donating your money.

 You know the story.
 Boy meets girl online, and they just click.

 Later, that boy sends the girl money.
-And never hears from them again.
+And never hears from her again.

 While that tale may never be remade into a Hollywood hit movie, every year thousands of pounds is scammed from people unwittingly through dating websites and social media networks.